kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 No, there is no guarantee that the Device Plugin/DRA will detect device going unhealthy earlier than the Pod.
 Once device got unhealthy, container may crash and being marked as Failed already (if `restartPolicy=Never`, in other cases Pod will enter crash loop backoff).

-The proposal is to update the Pod Status with the device status even if the pod has been marked as Failed already, but still known to the kubelet.
+Note: Updating Pod Status with device health after the pod has been marked as Failed is **not supported** due to a race condition in the Kubelet's DRA manager cleanup.
+See the Known Limitations section for details.

-This use case is important to explore so this status may inform the retry policy introduced by the KEP: [Retriable and non-retriable Pod failures for Jobs](https://github.com/kubernetes/enhancements/issues/3329).

 ***Do we need the CheckDeviceHealth call introduced to the Device Plugin to work around the limitation above?***